Alymbekov/testSeleniumFinance/README.md

    Here you can see that the Redis service is running and already activated, i.e. it is configured to start at server boot.

+  And don't forget to create .env file and path variables like .env.example

 3. Migrations to the database